 A couple of years ago, the Ponemon Institute conducted a survey to determine what the actual cost of a lost company laptop might be.
 The result was staggering — $49,000.

-by Joe Soda in Business Insurance on Friday, October 16, 2015
+by James West in Business Insurance on Friday, October 16, 2015

 If you are surprised by the amount, consider that you will not just have to replace the laptop.
 There is the cost of looking for it, replacing it as well as replacing the data that was on it.
 In addition, unless the laptop is brand new and contains no private information such as passwords or customer information, the laptop is a treasure chest of information.
 At best, you’ll have to increase your security to prevent a potential breach, and at worse, you’ll have a data/privacy breach to deal with.

 The cost can vary, but the reality is that it will be expensive.

 For more than a decade, a small number of insurance companies have offered data breach insurance.
 The idea was to have a policy that would cover costs due to a data breach or privacy crisis that might include but not limited to the cost of notifying your patients of the breach, credit monitoring for your customers, the investigation, legal costs, etc.

 The conversation about data breach insurance has picked up steam in the past year for two important reasons:

 - different types of companies are being impacted

 In 2014, there were at least 26 high profile breaches at retailers and financial institutions.
 This does not account for the thousands of businesses that were impacted by a series of malware attacks designed to create access to networks.
 Many estimates show the costs associated with data breaches have doubled each year since 2012 as the attacks become more sophisticated.*

 Perhaps more alarming are the types of companies that are affected.